neomedia6989/docs-2/docs/plex/getting-started.md

 Your Plex profile is a way to personalize your streaming experience and showcase your personality to friends and family.
 While customizing your profile is not required, it can be a good way to make your streaming experience feel more like your own.
 In this section, we'll show you how to change your Plex account settings as well as customize your Plex profile by adding a profile picture, biography, and other information.

-1. To begin editing your profile, head to [https://plex.tv/](https://plex.tv/), hover over your profile picture in the upper right corner and click on 'Account Settings'.
+1. To begin editing your profile, head to [https://plex.tv/](https://plex.tv/) and log in.
+After you are signed in, hover over your profile picture in the upper right corner and click on 'Account Settings'.
 2. On this page, you can begin customizing your profile by setting your profile picture, username, full name, set up two-factor authentication, set your preferred audio & subtitle settings, and link other accounts.